kateolmstead/playnomics-ios/README.md

 Change Log
 ==========
 #### Version 1.1.1
-* Send IDFA and allowTracking every time we request an ad for a frame.
+* Send IDFA and allowTracking every time we request an ad for a placement.

 #### Version 1.1.0
-* Support up to 25 custom milestones in the SDK
+* Support up to 25 custom events in the SDK

 #### Version 1.0.1
 * Minor bug fixes

 #### Version 1
 * Support for 3rd party html-based advertisements
-* Support for simplified, fullscreen frames and internal messaging creatives
+* Support for simplified, fullscreen placements and internal messaging creatives
 * A greatly simplified interface and API
 * More robust error and exception handling
-* Performance improvements, including background event queueing and better support for offline-mode
+* Performance improvements, including background event queuing and better support for offline-mode
 * Tested against iOS 7, with support for iOS 5 and 6
 * Version number reset